imanid-code/homework4/README.md

 ***Description***

-This website was designed to test the knowledge of a beginning Web Developer.
+This website was designed to test the knowledge of a beginning Web Developers.

 It is set up in a multiple choice  quiz form.
 Users get 86 seconds to answer 8 basic developer  questions.
-After